Generative deep learning improves reconstruction of global historical climate records: Results

 \subsubsection{Evaluation of precipitation reconstruction}

 Compared to temperature, precipitation reconstruction poses a distinct challenge due to its extreme intermittency in both space and time, and its non-Gaussian statistics.
-Here, our generative method shows particular advantages, recovering the full spectrum of spatial and statistical variability, including heavy tails and fine-scale structures, that are systematically dampened by all benchmark methods (Fig.~\ref{fig:fig2}).
+Here, our generative method shows particular advantages, recovering the full spectrum of spatial and statistical variability, including heavy tails and fine-scale structures, that are often attenuated by the benchmark methods (Fig.~\ref{fig:fig2}).
 Even at 0.5\textdegree{} resolution with extremely sparse coverage (1\% observations), both DM variants reconstruct physically coherent features of the hydrological cycle, such as the tropical rain belt.
-Conversely, LaMa outputs are dominated by structural noise, likely because its fast Fourier convolution design misrepresents the non-Gaussian nature of precipitation as high-frequency texture.
-The statistical ADW method exhibits characteristic geometric artifacts, appearing as radial ``clusters" in Fig.~\ref{fig:fig2}a.
+Conversely, LaMa outputs exhibit structural noise, likely because its fast Fourier convolution design misrepresents the non-Gaussian nature of precipitation as high-frequency texture.
+The statistical ADW method exhibits geometric patterns that are characteristic of distance-weighting algorithms, appearing as radial ``clusters" in Fig.~\ref{fig:fig2}a.

 The advantages of generative inference are further highlighted in the tropical Hovmöller diagrams (Fig.~\ref{fig:fig2}b).
-The DM-Fid successfully captures both the magnitude and the spatial structure of large-scale climate modes, most notably resolving the intense 2010--2012 La Niña event.
-In contrast, ADW suffers from severe over-smoothing; although it roughly locates the anomaly centers, it underestimates the amplitude of such extreme events and fails to reproduce the fine-scale variability seen in the ground truth.
+The DM-Fid captures plausible estimates for both the magnitude and the spatial structure of large-scale climate modes, notably resolving the intense 2010--2012 La Niña event.
+In contrast, ADW tends to exhibit more pronounced smoothing; although it roughly locates the anomaly centers, it often underestimates the amplitude of such extreme events and does not fully capture the fine-scale variability seen in the ground truth.